andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 -------------

 * For this example we use a self-gravitating cloud complex inmersed in the galactic potential of a Milky Way-type galaxy.
-* We let the object evolve for 2 Myr under local gravitational forces in a high resolution portion of the mesh.
+* We let the object evolve for 2 Myr under local gravitational forces in a high resolution portion of the simulation mesh.
 * There are random supernova explosions located all across the density distribution of the galaxy.
 * There is also chemical evolution for CO and Hydrogen species; sink particle formation (stellar systems); radiative heating and cooling and galactic differential rotation.